rdalton1124/Game_engine/Document.md

 - dx, dy: velocity.
 Measured in pixels/frame
 - ddx, ddy: if you wish you can set an acceleration
 - SceneHeight, SceneWidth: The size of the scene.
 Cannot be directly changed and is set when the scene is passed to the sprite constructor.
 Used to check boundaries
 - visible: is sprite visible?
-- BoundAction: Controls what happens when the sprite hits a wall.
-Options are BOUNCE, WRAP, DIE, SLIDE, STOP, and KEEP_GOING.
-Default is BOUNCE
+Currently does not affect anything.
 - Color: The color.
 Used if your sprite is just a rectangle
 - img: an image.
 Optional.
+- BoundAction: Controls what happens when the sprite hits a wall.
+Options are BOUNCE, WRAP, DIE, SLIDE, STOP, KEEP_GOING, and RESAPWN.
+Default is BOUNCE

+###Bound Actions
+- Bounce: Negates dx if hitting left or right wall and negates dy if hitting top or bottom.
+It's a flat-out negation, there's no speed loss
+- Wrap: Goes to the opposite wall.
+There is no speed loss
+- Die:
+- Slide: sets dx to 0 if hitting a left or right wall.
+Sets dy to 0 if hitting a top or bottom wall.
+The other speed element is not affected.
+- Stop: dx, dy, ddx and ddy are all set to 0.
+This causes a bit of problems if you want to move the stopped sprite again, since it's still registered as hitting the wall.
+I'm gonna change it to move the sprite down a pixel if it collides
+- Keep going:
+- Respawn: Sprite is put in a random location, moving at a random directon.
+The velocity is kept relatively stable compared to where it was before.

 ##Methods